How to fit a bath waste

 8. Finally, turn on the water supply by reopening the main water valve.
 Check for any leaks or drips around the bath waste and ensure that the water drains properly.
 If there are any issues, tighten the securing nut or consult a professional plumber for assistance.

-See also How to make poached eggs in air fryer
+See also How to pronounce answer

 By following these steps, you can successfully fit a bath waste in your bathroom.
 Remember to take your time and double-check each step to ensure a proper installation.